-The gear change indicator is only an auxiliary function and in no case should be a substitute for careful driving.
+Gear indication is only an auxiliary function and in no case should be a substitute for careful driving.

 The responsibility of choosing the correct gear depending on the situation (e.g. overtaking, driving up or down a slope or towing a trailer) lies with the driver.